 As nonprofit collaboration has gained momentum within the sector, the Foundation Center has been striving to offer plenty of programming and informational resources on the subject for organizations looking to work together.
-To have a look at some of the material we've already covered on the issue, read our earlier posts on deciding whether to collaborate; arranging a merger; and getting funders' advice on managing a successful collaboration.

-Another aspect of collaboration is the need to develop a contract, or other type of written agreement delineating the details of a partnership.
+One aspect of collaboration is the need to develop a contract, or other type of written agreement delineating the details of a partnership.
 To help us go over the importance of these agreements, the Foundation Center offered a seminar on April 12 called Nonprofit Collaboration Agreements, Contracts, and MOUs.
 The workshop was led by Stephen Besen and John Marzulli, partners specializing in mergers and acquisitions at Shearman & Sterling LLP, and was presented in collaboration with New York Lawyers for the Public Interest.
 Here are some of the critical points of the discussion:

 The first thing to think about is whether a formal contract is the correct document to choose, or whether another type of agreement would be sufficient.